JoyRichardson/Living-in-Nashville/README.md

 ## Purpose
 Our team lives in and around the Nashville area so as our final project, we chose to predict the sales price of housing in the Nashville Metro area based on key factors that may have influence on the price of the houses.

 Final determination was made to use Supervised Learning with the Regression model to minimize the error of prediction.
 Through the ETL process, we will determine our features.
 The target will be the Sales Price.
-For our machine learning model, we plan to begin with BalancedRandomForestClassifier to reduce bias.

 The key steps are listed below:</br>

 1. Framing the Problem - Complete</br>
 2. Getting the Data - Complete</br>
 3. Exploring the Data - Complete</br>
-4. Data Preprocessing - In progress</br>
+4. Data Preprocessing - Complete</br>
 5. Model Development - In progress</br>
-6. Model Tuning/Ensemble Learning </br>
+6. Model Tuning/Ensemble Learning - In progress</br>
-7. Deploying Model </br>
+7. Deploying Model- In progress</br>
 8. Presentation of Solution - In progress</br>

 ## Resources: